Derived categories of Quot schemes of locally free quotients via categorified Hall products: Proof of Theorem

 \subsection{Semiorthogonal decomposition}

 We take a lexicographical order on $\mathbb{Z}^d$, i.e. for $m_{\bullet}=(m_1, \ldots, m_d) \in \mathbb{Z}^d$ and $m_{\bullet}'=(m_1', \ldots, m_d') \in \mathbb{Z}^d$, we write $m_{\bullet} \succ m_{\bullet}'$ if $m_i=m_i'$ for $1\le i\le k$ for some $k \ge 0$ and $m_{k+1}>m_{k+1}'$.
-For $j_{\bullet}=(j_1, j_2, \ldots, j_l)$ and $j_{\bullet}'=(j_1', j_2' \ldots, j_l')$ with $l, l' \le d$, we define $j_{\bullet} \succ j_{\bullet}'$ if we have $\widetilde{j}_{\bullet} \succ \widetilde{j}_{\bullet}'$, where $\widetilde{j}_{\bullet}$ is defined by
+For $j_{\bullet}=(j_1, j_2, \ldots, j_l)$ and $j_{\bullet}'=(j_1', j_2' \ldots, j_{l'}')$ with $l, l' \le d$, we define $j_{\bullet} \succ j_{\bullet}'$ if we have $\widetilde{j}_{\bullet} \succ \widetilde{j}_{\bullet}'$, where $\widetilde{j}_{\bullet}$ is defined by

 We recall that $(a, b, \delta)$ is defined in (\ref{abdelta}), and $\chi_0$ is the determinant character (\ref{det:chi0}) which determines a line bundle on $\yY(d)$.
+Below, we also assume that $\delta \ge 0$, i.e. $a\ge b$.
 By abuse of notation, we use the same symbol $\chi_0$ for the line bundle on $\yY(d')$ for any other $d'$ defined by the determinant character on $\GL(\mathbb{C}^{d'})$.

 \begin{prop} For $0\le j_1 \le \cdots \le j_l \le \delta-l$, the categorified Hall product (\ref{cat:Hall}) restricts to the fully-faithful functor

 such that, by setting $\cC_{j_{\bullet}}$ to be the essential image of the above fully-faithful functor, we have the semiorthogonal decomposition